agnat/ncd/README.md

 ### Callbacks

-Like node, ncd uses user supplied callbacks alot.
-The work to be run on the thread and the done handler are callbacks as are the asynchronous request to the main thread.
+Like node, ncd uses user supplied callbacks.
+Alot.
+The work to be run on the thread and the done handler are callbacks as are the asynchronous requests to the main thread.
 Basically, everything is a callback.
 Two basic forms of callbacks are supported: Free functions and callable objects:

 ````c++
 void done() {}